VoirDev/exchangeit/README.md

 ## About The Project

-The primary goal of the Exchange It project is to create a cutting-edge and user-friendly mobile application along with a versatile RESTful API for accessing current and historical currency exchange rates.
-This initiative aims to provide developers with a seamless toolset to integrate accurate and up-to-date exchange rate information into their applications, contributing to enhanced financial decision-making and global economic awareness.
+The primary goal of the Exchange It project is to create a user-friendly mobile application along with a versatile RESTful API for accessing current and historical currency exchange rates.
+This initiative aims to provide developers with a seamless toolset to integrate accurate and up-to-date exchange rate information into their applications.

 ### Built With